-"Unattended cooking is the leading cause of cooking fires," Mississippi State Fire Marshal Mike Chaney said.
+"Unattended cooking is the leading cause of cooking fires, you should always stand by your pan," Mississippi State Fire Marshal Mike Chaney said.

-"Thanksgiving is a day of intense cooking, when stovetops and ovens are working overtime.
+"Thanksgiving is a day of intense cooking when stovetops and ovens are working overtime.
 This brings a greater risk of fire, particularly when you try to prepare several dishes while entertaining family and friends."